 Every 2 months the Book Club members receive an email with 3 books to choose from for their next meeting.
 After a week, results with the final selection are sent to everyone, so that all members have time to order and read (at least some of!) the book.
 At the end of the following month members meet up and discuss.
 Sometimes the authors join in.
 Sign up for the newsletter because we also attach discount codes from publishers.
+Check the Global Events Calendar, your email and the pinned messages at Slack for the date of the next meeting.
 Easy peasy lemon squeezy!

 I have a question/ book suggestion/ funny dog picture.
 Whom do I contact?

 Maria is running the Book Club.
 You can find her on Slack (both Women in Voice official Slack workspace and the dedicated Book Club Slack workspace); just DM @maria spyropoulou.
 Alternatively, you can send an email to firstname.lastname@example.org.
 Cat pictures also welcome.

 Our love affair with the digital interface is out of control.
 We’ve embraced it in the boardroom, the bedroom, and the bathroom.

 Screens have taken over our lives.
 Most people spend over eight hours a day staring at a screen, and some “technological innovators” are hoping to grab even more of your eyeball time.
 You have screens in your pocket, in your car, on your appliances, and maybe even on your face.
 Average smartphone users check their phones 150 times a day, responding to the addictive buzz of Facebook or emails or Twitter.

 Are you sick?
 There’s an app for that

 Need to pray?
 There’s an app for that

 Dead?
 Well, there’s an app for that, too